vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 ## 4. Modify the module entry point

-Our goal is to add the custom GraphQL query to add two numbers and a REST API which returns the provided query parameter.
+Our goal is to add the custom GraphQL query to add two numbers and a REST API, which returns the provided query parameter.
 Yeah.
 I know.
 Sounds silly :) Let's try it out!

 First, we need to edit the `src/modules/my-custom-module/index.ts` to apply the proper module name - we'll change the `key` that should be unique and change the `TemplateModule` object name to `CustomModule`.
 We'll also simplify the interface - we'll remove `loadMappings` as we don't plan to extend ElasticSearch mappings.